-ACCT 331 Intermediate Accounting I
+ACCT 331 Intermediate Accounting I 3 hours

 Intermediate Accounting II

-ACCT 334 Individual Income Tax Accounting
+Individual Income Tax Accounting

-ACCT 337 Cost Accounting
+Cost Accounting

-ACCT 435 Auditing
+Auditing

 Accounting Systems

 Option III:

 Student who attain a score of 500 or higher on the Graduate Management Admission Test (GMAT) or an index of 1,100 computed by multiplying the undergraduate GPA by 200 and adding the GMAT score.
 The minimum acceptable GMAT score is 400 and 15th percentile verbal.